Laparoscopy in the Covid-19 environment: ALSGBI Position Statement (Conventional and Robotic)

 5. Routine use of a closed circuit smoke evacuation / ultra-low particulate air (ULPA) filtration system.
 Ultra-Low Particulate Air (ULPA) filters can remove 99.99% of airborne particles with a minimum particle penetration size of 0.05 microns (Aerosol particle size <5microns).

-6. Use of techniques to minimise possible aerosolization from port sites:
+6. Use of techniques to minimise possible aerosolisation from port sites:

-9. Minimal use of energy devices during procedures, to reduce smoke plume & particle aerosolization.
+8. Minimal use of energy devices during procedures, to reduce smoke plume & particle aerosolisation.

-Initiation of elective surgery should include careful case selection, starting with a younger patient group (under 70 years), with fewer comorbidities (ASA <2), aiming for day case / reduced hospital stay as standard practice.
-Surgery should be deferred where Covid-19 infection is either identified or suspected.
+Continuation of elective surgery should include careful case selection, starting with a younger patient group (under 70 years), with fewer comorbidities (ASA <2), aiming for day case / reduced hospital stay as standard practice.
+Subspecialty guidance should be included in this decision-making process (5).
+Elective surgery should be deferred where Covid-19 infection is either identified or suspected.
 The risks and consequences of Covid-19 infection should form part of the informed consent process.
 We also recommend that data continues to be submitted to available prospective databases to increase knowledge in this area.

 ALSGBI are keen to work with the Royal Colleges and fellow Specialty Associations to ensure ongoing safe practice for staff, within available resources.
 We recommend that best practice for patients is not compromised in this process.